tobyink/rust-tada/README.md

 People often confuse urgency with importance.
 Watching a football match on TV might be urgent because the game starts in ten minutes, but it's probably not all that important.
 Filing your taxes might not be urgent, but because the consequences of not doing it are dire, it's important.
+Importance is indicated by setting a priority capital `(A)` to `(E)`.
+(Letters after `E` are allowed, but will be treated as essentially equivalent.)

+Due dates are indicated by including `due:YYYY-MM-DD` in the task description, and urgency will be calculated based on how soon the due date is, or if it is overdue.

 Tshirt size is indicated by marking the task with `@S`, `@M`, or `@L`.
 As a rough guide, tasks under an hour might be small, tasks under a day might be